 We highly recommend you only purchase your tickets to Wasteland Weekend through our official ticket portal on our website or directly on the eventbrite.com website.
 We cannot guarantee that tickets purchased any other way will be valid.
 However, we do not prohibit ticket buyers from giving or selling their tickets on to others (provided that they sell them for no more than what they paid – see the info on scalping below).

 What to know before you purchase a third-party ticket:

 That said, we do not prohibit buyers from selling or giving their ticket on to someone else.
 However, you are buying and selling third party tickets at your own risk.
 Wasteland will cannot guarantee those tickets are legitimate, verify them for you, help change the name on the ticket online, or mediate between parties who have a disagreement over a ticket sale.

 2. The original ticket buyer maintains control over the ticket until it is used.

 This means that the original ticket buyer is the only one that can change the name on the ticket, ever (think of them as the “admin” of that ticket).
-No matter how many times the original ticket email with bar code is passed around, the original buyer can still change the name on the ticket in the Eventbrite system.
-There is nothing to prevent a ticket buyer from “selling” you their ticket and then showing up at the event and using the ticket themselves (provided the bar code has not been scanned yet).
+No matter how many times the original ticket email with QR and bar code is passed around, the original buyer can still change the name on the ticket in the Eventbrite system.
+There is nothing to prevent a ticket buyer from “selling” you their ticket and then showing up at the event and using the ticket themselves (provided the QR code has not been scanned yet).
 So make sure you trust the person selling you their ticket.

 3. The QR code IS the ticket.